Table of Contents

 - Excessive weight gain during the pregnancy

-- Deterioration of an existing retinopathy and diabetic nephropathy that regresses 6 weeks after delivery
+- Deterioration of existing retinopathy and diabetic nephropathy that regresses 6 weeks after delivery

 - Derailment of the metabolism (hyperglycemia)

-The organ that is most commonly affected by fetopathica diabetica is the heart leading to development of anomalies such as atrial and ventral septal defects, transposition of great arteries and tetralogy of Fallot.
-Other systems involved include the nervous system, renal and formation of abdominal wall defects.
+The organ that is most commonly affected by diabetic fetopathy is the heart leading to the development of anomalies such as atrial and ventral septal defects, transposition of the great arteries, and tetralogy of Fallot.
+Other systems involved include the nervous and renal systems, and the formation of abdominal wall defects may occur.
 The risk of malformations increases with the level of HBA1c.

 Growth restriction and disturbances of the blood circulation in the placenta are also common.
-The resulting under-supply can lead to an intrauterine death.
+The resulting undersupply can lead to intrauterine death.

 Growth acceleration and fetal obesity are seen in 15–45% of cases.

-Hyperglycemia → polyuria (polyhydramnios), excessive insulin production and macrosomia of the child → increased size and weight of the fetus can cause problems at birth.
-(Example: shoulder dystocia.)
+Hyperglycemia → polyuria (polyhydramnios), excessive insulin production, and macrosomia of the child → increased the size and weight of the fetus can cause problems at birth (example: shoulder dystocia).

 - Malfunctions of the liver (hyperbilirubinemia).

-- Fetal beta cells of the pancreas adapt to the mother’s high glucose levels and react with hyperplasia and more secretion of insulin → this state suspends for a short amount of time, even after the placenta has been detached.
-It is the cause of hypoglycemia for a newborn child.
+- Fetal beta cells of the pancreas adapt to the mother’s high glucose levels and react with hyperplasia and more secretion of insulin → this state lasts for a short amount of time, even after the placenta has been detached.
+It is the cause of hypoglycemia in a newborn child.

-- Polycythemia triggered by hyperglycemia induced release of fetal erythropoietin.
+- Polycythemia triggered by the hyperglycemia-induced release of fetal erythropoietin.
 It may also be the cause of hyperbilirubinemia.

 - Caudal regression syndrome (rare): malformation of the lower body half.

-To diagnose gestational diabetes, an oral glucose tolerance test will be performed (oGTT), first a screening, then as a 75 g-oGTT.
+To diagnose gestational diabetes, an oral glucose tolerance test should be performed (OGTT); first screening, then as a 75-g OGTT.

-- Screening: pour 50 g of glucose into 200 ml of water, not dependent on the time of day or sobriety, measure the glucose level of the blood in venous plasma.
+- Screening: 50g of glucose is poured into 200 ml of water, not dependent on the time of day or sobriety, and the glucose level in venous plasma is measured.

-- 75 g-oGTT: blood glucose level according to the screening > 135 mg/dl.
-75 g of glucose in 300 ml of water within 3 – 5 minutes.
+- 75-g OGTT: If the blood glucose level according to the screening is >135 mg/dL, 75 g of glucose should be poured into 300 ml of water and ingested within 10 minutes.
 Diagnostical threshold values in venous plasma are as follows.